 The cost can be extremely expensive if you decide to make your own products in-house.
 Aside from the high cost of the raw materials, paying for the factory workers can also be massive, as well as the capital for infrastructure and equipment you need for manufacturing.

-However, if you outsource the manufacturing process of your business, you can significantly reduce your cost as you don’t need to worry about infrastructure and equipment, as well as labour costs.
+However, if you outsource the manufacturing process of your business, you can significantly reduce your cost as you don’t need to worry about infrastructure and equipment, as well as labor costs.

 Manufacturing outsourcing examples